On the anticyclotomic Iwasawa theory of newforms at Eisenstein primes of semistable reduction: Introduction

 \subsection{Statement of the main results.}

 Let $f \in S_k(\Gamma_0(N))$ with $k = 2r$ be a newform with coefficient field $\Q(f)$ and coefficient ring $\Z[f]$.
 Let $F$ be a finite extension of the completion of $\Q(f)$ at a chosen prime above $p>2$, and denote by $\cO$ the ring of integers in $F$.
 Let $\frp$ be the maximal ideal of $\cO$ and let $\pi$ be a generator of $\frp$.
 Assume that $\frp$ is an \emph{Eisenstein prime} for $f$, i.e., that the mod-$\frp$ residual Galois representation $\ol\rho_f$ of $\GalQ$ associated with $f$ is reducible.
 This means that its semisimplification is the direct sum of two characters.
 After replacing $\ol\rho_f$ by its self-dual twist $\ol\rho_f(1 - r)$, these characters are $\phi,\psi = \phi^{-1}\omega$.
 (In the case $k = 2$, $\ol\rho_f$ is the Galois representation of $\GalQ$ acting on $A_f[\frp](\Qbar)$ where $A_f/\Q$ is the modular abelian variety attached to $f$).
 Note that by Serre's Modularity Conjecture, a theorem of Khare--Kisin--Wintenberger, simple RM abelian varieties over $\Q$ are attached to newforms of weight $2$, and vice versa.
+For elliptic curves, good Eisenstein primes are known to be ordinary.

 Let $K/\Q$ be a Heegner field for $N$, i.e., an imaginary quadratic field such that all primes dividing $N$ split completely in $K$.
 We further assume that $D_K$ is odd and $\neq -3$, and that $p = v\ol{v}$ splits in $K$.